stcucufa/epistrophy/doc/manual.md

 sequences of _instructions_ are executed on _fibers_ which can run concurrently with the help of a _scheduler_.
-The model also introduces an abstract _logical time_ to make the runtime behaviour of a program more deterministic and predictable than when using raw asynchronous primitves and APIs like Promises, `async/await` or `fetch`: synchronous operations have no duration and all happen within the same instant; only delays and asynchronous function calls move time forward.
+The model also introduces an abstract _logical time_ to make the runtime behaviour of a program more deterministic and predictable than using raw asynchronous primitves and APIs like Promises, `async/await` or `fetch`: synchronous operations have no duration and all happen within the same instant; only delays and asynchronous function calls move time forward.